reactioncommerce/reaction-docs/developer/core/localization.md

 We use the [accounting.js](https://openexchangerates.github.io/accounting.js/) library for formatting.

-Typical usage is `price = accounting.formatMoney price, Reaction.Locale.currency`

-*Note: changing base shop currency is not reactive.
+Typical usage is `price = accounting.formatMoney price, Reaction.Locale.currency`. *Note: changing base shop currency is not reactive.
 Refresh/restart to see changes.*

 To add a currency you can add an entry in `reaction-sample-data/private/data/Shops.json`.
 For example: